thycotic/rabbitmq-helper/docs/usecases/clustering/README.md

 ## Joining a cluster

 ### Preliminary steps
+* Ensure that all cluster nodes can resolve each others' IP addresses
-* Install RabbitMq on N+1 virtual/physical machines* Open firewall for cluster ports.
+* Install RabbitMq on N+1 virtual/physical machines
+* Open firewall for cluster ports.
     * Make sure the firewall rule is open for the network type (private/domain only) on each virtual/physical machine where RabbitMq nodes will be installed.
     * TCP ports: 4369, 25672,44002

 ### Steps using the helper